lsms-worldbank/adodown/src/mdhlp/ad_publish.md

 __**adf**older__(_string_) is used to indicate the location of where the adodown-styled package folder already exist.

-__undoc_cmds__(_string_) lists commands that are undocumented.
+__**und**ocumented__(_string_) lists commands that are undocumented.
 Undocumented commands are not expected to have an help-file.
 This command throws an error if an expected help-file is missing.
 Undocumented commands are typically commands for testing or commands used as a utility in other commands in this package.

 __nogen_sthlp__ disables the generation of `.sthlp`-files from the `.mdhlp`-files.
 If not used this command will run `ad_sthlp()` on the package in `adfolder()`.